 A Teeny Tiny Bug

 “My photo club members and I made a trip to the Green Bay Botanical Garden to take photos of the flowers and the new butterfly exhibit.
 I wasn’t expecting to take pictures of bugs.
 The delicate coloring of this particular rose really caught my attention.
 After shooting, I looked at discovered that a sweat bee (halictid bee) came and landed on the middle of the rose.
 This little bee has a delicate body and wings, just like the rose petals,” says Laurie Painter.

 Dragonfly on the Water

 “I saw this blue dasher dragonfly on a waterlily at Stan Hywet Hall & Gardens in Akron, Ohio,” says Marina Neyman.
-Check out these tips for watching and photographing butterflies.
+We found 6 fascinating dragonfly facts you should know.

 “I like to photograph a lot of animals, including birds, and I also take pictures of bugs.
 This particular grasshopper was quite cooperative and I really liked the way this photo came out.
 It’s one of my favorites!” says Margaret Sperling.
 You must see these contest-winning national parks pictures.

 “I was taking this picture of my first sunflower of the season.
 It was a very sunny day and hard to see, so I didn’t see the hoverfly until I downloaded the images.
 I love this picture for the detail in the sunflower and the hoverfly enjoying it,” says Anita Stornio.
 Bees or flies?
 Learn how to identify common garden bugs.